ciscou/pascual/README.md

 # pascual
-toy compiler for a pascal-like language
+toy compiler for a pascal-like language (in bison + flex)

 ## building
 just `make` it.
 You'll need flex, bison, and a C compiler.